 There’s never enough education funding.
 Or people, or supplies, or time.
 That’s why allocating funding is always so difficult—it’s all about balancing competing, worthy priorities.
 (True, the recent surge of education funding, particularly in the U.S., has helped.
 But while governments are smartly earmarking more funding to education in the wake of the COVID-19 pandemic, there are years, if not decades of underfunded educational priorities.
 More resources might be available, but there’s still a lot to do.)
-In this article, we’re going to make the case for why investing in STEAM & coding should be a top priority.
+In this article, we’re going to make the case for why investing in STEAM & coding should be a top priority for school districts.
 What we’re not going to do is advocate for what this investment should look like.
-It could mean buying tools and courses from SAM Labs, and of course we would love that.
+It could mean buying STEAM tools and courses from SAM Labs, and of course, we would love that.
 But it could also mean infrastructure, professional development, or hiring additional teachers.
 As long as more K-8 students are learning about STEAM & coding at a formative age, that’s a win in our books.
 Without further ado, here’s why you should make investing in STEAM & Coding a top priority.

-Core Content Integration
+Core Content & STEAM Integration

 Social and Emotional Learning (SEL)